 Let’s see which parts make for an irresistible kissing scene, from beginning to end:

 1. Setting the Scene: Let Your Guy and Girl Talk Differently

 There is a big misconception about men and women.

-Maybe it’s just a misconception of language, because when somebody says, “Men and women are equal,” he is only half right: We are equal in value, but not equal in nature.
+Maybe it’s just a misconception of language, because when somebody says, “Men and women are equal,” they are only half right: We are equal in value, but not equal in nature.

 We don’t feel alike.
 We don’t act alike.
 We don’t talk alike.

 For example, can you quickly tell if the following phrase likely comes from a man or from a woman?

 “Do you think he/she looks better than me?”

 How about the following one, man or woman?

 “If he does this again, I will teach him some manners!”